 - They may lead to some psychological dependency, as you forget how to cope without the drugs.

-So if you are considering anxiety drugs, which is a perfectly reasonable choice, you should also make sure that you’re considering other treatments to help you learn long term coping strategies.
+So if you are considering anti-anxiety drugs, which can be a perfectly reasonable choice, you should discuss these with your doctor and also make sure that you’re considering other treatments to help you learn long term coping strategies.
 That way you do not have to take any medications forever.

 For more information about medication anxiety treatments, feel free and review the following: